There is little doubt that going through an airport as a Muslim-American is a nightmare waiting to happen.

-Finally, they asked her to remove her piercings despite them being okayed by TSA security.
+Finally, they asked her to remove her piercings despite them being okay by TSA security guidelines.
 Some of the earrings were too recent to remove without medical repercussions, so she refused.
 They pressed.

 She maintained it wasn’t necessary; since they could see the piercings, it shouldn’t matter if they were on her or not.
 Without further argument, the women let her get dressed, releasing her just ten minutes before the plane was scheduled to take off.

 She paused to retrieve her phone and purse, both of which had been investigated, before rushing to the gate.
-Looking down as she walked she realized her messages had been read and her belongings rearranged haphazardly, but she was too exhausted to find the words to protest.
+Looking down as she walked she realized her messages had been read and her belongings rearranged haphazardly, but she was too exhausted to protest.

 When she was finally escorted to the gate, three more security officers were waiting to inform her she had been banned from the flight and all other flights through their airlines.
 Banned.
 Because of reasons allegedly related to ‘national security’.